AmberRK/FamilyFrame/SDP.md

 3. Entry condition: Person has an account
 4. Exit condition: Person is logged in to the site
 5. Flow of events:
+    1. Person (normal user or admin) navigates to the login page.
-    1. Person
+    1. Person enters login credentials.
+    1. Website authenticates user against a user list in the database.
+    1. User is logged in an starts a session.
 6. Special Requirements

 ### 4.6 Delete self
 1. Name: Delete user
 2. Actor: User
-3. Entry condition: User has an account
+3. Entry condition: User has an account and is logged in
 4. Exit condition: User's account and trees are deleted, shared trees remain
 5. Flow of events:
-    1. User
+    1. User navigates to the manage account page and selects delete account.
+    1. User chooses to leave trees that have collaborators and selects a new owner.
+    1. Website logs the user out and deletes user information from the database.
+    1. User is returned to the tree creation page in a temporary session.
 6. Special Requirements

 ### 4.7 Delete all info